Learn how to make this animation here

 Partner

-Colette is an impact investor with experience in the humanitarian and investment banking sectors.
-She recently spent two years working for GiveDirectly in rural DR Congo delivering cash payments through mobile money to vulnerable people.
-Previously, she worked on the Bloomberg 2020 presidential campaign.
+Colette is an ecosystem builder with experience in the investment banking and the humanitarian sectors.
+She worked for GiveDirectly in rural DR Congo delivering cash payments through mobile money to vulnerable people.
+Prior to that, she worked on the Bloomberg 2020 presidential campaign.
 Colette began her career at Citigroup.
 She holds an MBA from Harvard Business School and received her bachelor degree from Harvard College.

 Milain Fayulu